Toughness

 In materials science and metallurgy, toughness is the ability of a material to absorb energy and plastically deform without fracturing.
 Toughness is the strength with which the material opposes rupture.
 One definition of material toughness is the amount of energy per unit volume that a material can absorb before rupturing.
-This measure of toughness is different from that used for fracture toughness, which describes load bearing capabilities of materials with flaws.
-It is also defined as a material's resistance to fracture when stressed.
+This measure of toughness is different from that used for fracture toughness, which describes the capacity of materials to resist fracture.

 Toughness requires a balance of strength and ductility.

 Toughness and strength

 Toughness is related to the area under the stress–strain curve.
 In order to be tough, a material must be both strong and ductile.
 For example, brittle materials (like ceramics) that are strong but with limited ductility are not tough; conversely, very ductile materials with low strengths are also not tough.
 To be tough, a material should withstand both high stresses and high strains.
 Generally speaking, strength indicates how much force the material can support, while toughness indicates how much energy a material can absorb before rupturing.